MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/corstone-700/user-guide.rst

 When the script is executed, three terminal instances will be launched, one for the boot processor processing element and two for the Host processing element.
-Once the FVP is executing, the Boot Processor will start to boot, wherein the relevant memory contents of the .wic file are copied to their respective memory locations within the model, and the host is brought out of reset.
+Once the FVP is executing, the Boot Processor will start to boot, wherein the relevant memory contents of the .wic file are copied to their respective memory locations within the model, enforce firewall policies on memories and peripherals and then, bring the host out of reset.

-The host will boot linux, and present a login prompt; login using the username ``root``.
+The host will boot trusted-firmware-a and then linux, and present a login prompt;
+login using the username ``root``.

 To explore some of the features of the platform, the ``test-app`` may be executed.
 This has been placed in the ``/usr/bin/`` directory.